 Asaoki wa nanatsu no toku ari

-- Literally: Early morning has seven advantages;
+- Literally: Waking up early has seven advantages;

 - Equivalent: The early bird catches the worm;